 The goal of middle school is to give students the opportunities to heighten their level of accountability and responsibility …. and LEAD!
 Our curriculum is designed to prepare them for high school, including leadership development.

 Students may participate in numerous extracurricular activities, clubs, and sports as they discover and develop their gifts and talents.
 Other highlights of middle school include service partnerships with community and global missions where students learn the value of volunteering, giving, and investing in others.
 The 6th, 7th, and 8th grades also participate in class trips.
-The 8th grade takes a trip to Washington D.C. in October where they learn about government and develop an understanding of what patriotism truly means.
+The 8th grade takes an optional trip to Washington D.C. in October (during fall break) where they learn about government and develop an understanding of what patriotism truly means.